rproskuryakov/rproskuryakov.github.io/content/about.md

 Hey, I'm Rodion.

 I'm interested in:
-- Model Inference
+- MLOps
-- MLOps/LLMOps & ML Systems Reliability
 - Recommender Systems
+- Information Retrieval
 - Math

 As an MLOps Engineer with over 5 years of experience,